How to Build a Hydroponic Garden

 Some say that hydroponic gardening is the future of gardening and farming.
 Save space and increase your crop yield by learning how to build a hydroponic garden yourself.

-If you’d like to try this soilless method of gardening, you can purchase one of the many hydroponic kits for home use or create one yourself.
+If you’d like to try this soilless method of gardening, you can purchase one of the many hydroponic kits, like this AeroGarden Classic, $159.95 on Amazon, for home use or create one yourself.
 Here are the basics of hydroponic gardening.

 Types of Hydroponic Water Systems

 There are three basic types of hydroponic grow systems.
 The simplest type of hydroponic garden is a wick system.
 In this very basic hydroponic water system, a wick connects the planting container and the water reservoir, providing a steady source of nutrient-rich water to the plants’ roots.
 This is an easy system to DIY but is only suitable for small plants such as microgreens or herbs.

 Flood and drain hydroponic systems require a submersible pump but are still fairly simple to create.
 The plant containers sit in a shallow tray or grow tube suspended over a reservoir filled with hydroponic nutrients.
 Periodically, the tray is flooded with water from the reservoir, thus allowing the plants to soak in nutrients through the drain holes in the bottoms of the containers.
 After a set period, the water drains back into the reservoir.
 This prevents root rot caused by excessive moisture.
 Usually, the system floods and drains two to four times each day.